 These four are sometimes referred to as 3TG (in reference to their initials).

 The main area of conflict mines (i.e. mines that are being used to support internal conflict in a region) is in the eastern region of the Democratic Republic of Congo, along with the nine neighboring countries.
-Further information can be found on the website for the Conflict Free Sourcing Initiative.
+Further information can be found on the website for the Responsible Minerals Initiative (previously called the Conflict Free Sourcing Initiative or CFSI).

 Our current company policy on Conflict Minerals is available here.